Bobby Richardson: 1963–66: Extending his streaks

 Though he was just 31 following the 1966 season, Richardson retired following the year.
 He had decided to retire after the 1965 season, but the Yankees convinced him to play one more season since Kubek had to retire due to injuries after the 1965 season.
-“I wanted to take the kids to school, help them with homework and watch or help coach their teams,” he explained.
+"I wanted to take the kids to school, help them with homework and watch or help coach their teams," he explained.
 The Yankees honored him by declaring September 17 "Bobby Richardson Day," making Richardson the tenth Yankee to be honored at the stadium with a special day.
-“How lucky it has been for me to have been a Yankee.
+"How lucky it has been for me to have been a Yankee.
 To God be the glory," he said to the fans.

 Legacy

 Richardson racked up 1,432 hits in his career, with a lifetime batting average of .266, 34 home runs and 390 RBIs.
 Over his 12-year major league career, he scored 643 runs and stole 73 stolen bases.
 He also had 196 doubles and 37 triples.
 Defensively, he had an all-time fielding percentage of .979 at second base, and six seasons with 100 or more double plays turned.

-From 1961 to 1965, Richardson won five straight Gold Gloves at second base (not until Robinson Canó in 2010 would another Yankee second baseman win a Gold Glove) while forming a top double play combination with shortstop and roommate Kubek.
-With the light-hitting but superb-fielding Yankee third baseman Clete Boyer, Richardson and Kubek gave the Yankees arguably the best defensive infield in baseball in the early 1960s.
+From 1961 to 1965, Richardson won five consecutive Gold Gloves at second base; no other Yankees second baseman won the award until Robinson Canó in 2010.
+He formed a double-play combination with shortstop Tony Kubek.
+Alongside third baseman Clete Boyer, Richardson and Kubek anchored an infield that was regarded as one of the premier defensive units in Major League Baseball during the early 1960s.

 Richardson was also known for his ability to make contact.
 He struck out just 243 times, less than 5% of his plate appearances.
 A leadoff hitter who rarely missed a game, Richardson led the league in at bats three times.
 Following Martin's trade, he wore the uniform number 1 for the majority of his career (1958–1966).
 He led the league in at bats per strikeout three times during his career, 1964–1966.
 A skilled bunter, he led the league in sacrifice hits in 1962 and 1964.

 Despite the raw totals, Richardson was a poor offensive player when measured by sabermetrics.
 Since he rarely walked, his career OBP was .299, and since he had little power, his career slugging percentage was only .335.
-Every year from 1961-1966 he finished in the top five in the American League in outs made, leading the league four of those six years.
+Every year from 1961 to 1966 he finished in the top five in the American League in outs made, leading the league four of those six years.
 As Bill James remarked, "Richardson, frankly, was a horrible leadoff man.
 He rarely got on base and almost never got into scoring position.
 Leading off for the 1961 Yankees, playing 162 games and batting 662 times, with 237 home runs coming up behind him, Richardson scored only 80 runs.
 80. Eight-zero...Plus Richardson used up a zillion outs while he was not scoring runs."
 Only once, in 1962, which was Richardson's best year, was his OPS+ over 100, and his career OPS+ was only 77.